JaspervB-tud/reference_set_selection_benchmark/workflows/viruses/README.md

 python -u scripts/virus/generate_selection_files.py --genomes root/genomes/${location_type} --selection root/selections/${location_type}/${method}/${threshold} --filename ${method}_${threshold} --output root/reference_sets/${location_type}
 ```
 Running this will create a tab-delimited file called `${method}_${threshold}.tsv`, similar to `all.tsv`.
 Additionally, if a method was unable to produce a selection for a lineage, this script will randomly select a genome from that lineage in order to represent it in the reference set.\
-**NOTE**: This should be run for every experiment, selection method and threshold in order to proceed to building the kallisto indexes!
+**NOTE**: This should be run for every experiment, selection method (including `all`) and threshold in order to proceed to building the kallisto indexes!

 ## Index building
 With all the reference sets, we can now build kallisto indexes.
 In our experiments we followed the VLQ pipeline with kallisto v0.44.0 using the `compile_kallisto.sh` script in `scripts/virus`: